Date: 01/02/2018

 These actions grow and develop the $500 million Australian rainwater harvesting industry.

-Southland Filtration has worked closely with stakeholders on numerous projects Australia-wide to deliver sustainable water management outcomes through adopting rainwater harvesting measures, including the new Blacktown Mt Druitt Hospital Redevelopment project.
+We have worked closely with stakeholders on numerous projects Australia-wide to deliver sustainable water management outcomes through adopting rainwater harvesting measures, call us to talk about your project 1800 656 771 or email Andrew.